theforeman/puppetdb_foreman/README.md

 # Usage:

-Go to Administer > Settings > PuppetDB and set puppetdb_address with your PuppetDB address, puppetdb_enabled to either true or false if you want to enable or disable PuppetDB integration.
-Obviously you will need a puppetdb instance at the address you provide.
+Go to Administer > Settings > PuppetDB and set `puppetdb_address` with your PuppetDB address, `puppetdb_enabled` to either true or false if you want to enable or disable PuppetDB integration.
+Obviously you will need a PuppetDB instance at the address you provide.

-`If you are upgrading from < 0.0.5, your settings from config/settings.yaml`.
+*If you are upgrading from < 0.0.5, your settings will be imported from `config/settings.yaml`.*

 # Copyright:
 Copyright 2013 CERN, Switzerland